1500 S.W. 10th Ave.

 ENPC is a 16-hour course designed to provide core-level pediatric knowledge and psychomotor skills needed to care for pediatric patients in the emergency setting.
 The course presents a systematic assessment model, integrates the associated anatomy, physiology and pathophysiology and identifies appropriate interventions.
 Triage categorization and prevention strategies are included in the course content.
 ENPC is taught using a variety of formats including lectures and videotapes.
 In a risk-free setting, skill stations encourage participants to integrate their psychomotor abilities and knowledge in a patient situation.

-Clinical Rotations can be arranged on a case by case basis.
-Contact Stormont-Vail Trauma Services at (785) 354-5470 for more information.
+Clinical Rotations can be arranged on a case-by-case basis.
+Contact Stormont Vail Emergency & Trauma Center at (785) 354-5470 for more information.